L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Discussion

 \section{Discussion}

-This part further discusses the advantages of L2M-Reg in Section \ref{subsec5.1}, comparison among three plane-based methods in Section \ref{subsec5.2}, reasons of using road model in the Street Building Dataset in Section \ref{subsec5.3}, and limitations of L2M-Reg in Section \ref{subsec5.4}, providing a deeper understanding of its performance and applicability.
+This part further discusses the advantages of L2M-Reg in Section \ref{subsec5.1}, comparison among three plane-based methods in Section \ref{subsec5.2}, and reasons for using the road model in some datasets in Section \ref{subsec5.3}.
+Moreover, Section \ref{subsec5.4}, \ref{subsec5.5}, and \ref{subsec5.6} give further information regarding the ablation study of GC check, robustness to different initial poses, and generalizability and prospective practical applications of L2M-Reg, respectively, providing a deeper understanding of its performance and applicability.
+Current limitations of this study are discussed in Section \ref{subsec5.7}.